void-matter-labs/java_pos/readme.md

 Provided that we have `java/crud/app/your_feature_name/YourFeatureNameModule.java` module class and a resources/your_feature_name/YourFeatureName.fxml view

-If your feature does not comply with this convention or does not exist an exception is going to be thrown
+If your feature does not comply with this convention or does not exis an exception is going to be thrown

 The new structure is going to be a modular monolith,